Generalized Nearest Neighbor Decoding: GNNDR with Restricted Forms

 Compared with $I_{\mathrm{GMI}, \mathrm{csi}}$ (\ref{eqn:gmi-csi-mmse}) in Section \ref{subsec:SI-based}, we clearly see the performance loss due to replacing the MMSE estimator by the linear MMSE estimator for $\tilde{g}$.

 We can also interpret $Q(v)$ in (\ref{eqn:Q-lin}) as a ``normalizer'' akin to that in Section \ref{subsec:SI-based}, by rewriting $Q(v)$ in Proposition \ref{prop:channel-statec} as

-In the following, we provide a heuristic point of view of the result in Proposition \ref{prop:channel-statec}, related to the so-called Bussgang decomposition.
-Such a view has been described for channels with scalar-valued output and without CSI in \cite{zhang19jsac}, and here we extend it in a general sense.
+In the following, we provide a heuristic point of view for Proposition \ref{prop:channel-statec}, related to the so-called Bussgang decomposition.
+Such a point of view has been described for channels with scalar-valued output and without CSI in \cite{zhang19jsac}, and here we extend it in a general sense.
 For each given value of $v$, we may follow the idea of the Bussgang decomposition to express $\rvy$ as